Document Type

 Abstract

-Methods: Our project used mice that were either air (control) exposure or ethanol (experimental) exposure.
-At day P0, pups were injected with Tamoxifen to induce Cre and label OPCs that were present at the time of experimental exposure (air vs. ethanol).
-Pups experimental exposure time (P4-P8) was determined to a lined with gliogenesis which is the beginning production of OPCs.
-Mice were exposed to ethanol by a vapor chamber for 4-5 hour during exposure time.
-Pups were either perfused on day P8 or kept alive till P30 to study long term effects.
-Immunohistochemistry was used to study PAE effects on OPCs in the cortex and corpus callosum.
-Oligodendrocyte markers OLIG2, MBP and CC1 were used to determine the effects of PAE, Cleaved Caspase 3 (CC3) which is a cell death marker was also used.
+Methods: Our project used the vapor chamber to expose mouse pups to either air (control) or ethanol (experimental) vapor for 4 hours/day (10:00 – 14:00) under reversed dark-light cycle from postnatal day (P) 4 to P8.
+At day P3, pups were injected with tamoxifen to induce Cre and label OPCs with YFP reporter to demonstrate that they were present at the time of exposure.
+Pups were either perfused at P8 or kept alive till P30 to study long term effects.
+Immunohistochemistry was used to study PAE effects on OPC differentiation into oligodendrocytes in the cortex and corpus callosum.
+Oligodendrocyte markers OLIG2, MBP, CC1, and cleaved Caspase 3 (CC3), a cell death marker, were used.

 Comments